 The Rhodes Scholarship is the oldest (first awarded in 1902) and perhaps most prestigious international scholarship programme, enabling outstanding young people from around the world to study at the University of Oxford.

-One of the founding aims of the Scholarship was to identify young leaders from around the world who, through the pursuit of education together at Oxford, would forge bonds of mutual understanding and fellowship for the betterment of mankind.
-Although the language is old-fashioned, this remains one of the founding aims of the Scholarship: to select outstanding young people, with the potential to lead, who will make an impact for good in the world in later life.
+One of the founding aims of the scholarship was to identify young leaders from around the world who, through the pursuit of education together at Oxford, would forge bonds of mutual understanding and fellowship for the betterment of mankind.
+Although the language is old-fashioned, this remains one of the founding aims of the scholarship: to select outstanding young people, with the potential to lead, who will make an impact for good in the world in later life.

 Worth of Award

 - The Rhodes Scholarship is for two years in the first instance.
 The Rhodes Scholarship covers Oxford University (and College) fees as well as providing an annual stipend.
-For the 2019/20 academic year, the stipend will be £15,900 per annum (£1,325 per month) from which Scholars pay all living expenses, including accommodation.
+For the 2019/20 academic year, the stipend will be £15,900 per annum (£1,325 per month) from which scholars pay all living expenses, including accommodation.

-- Nationality/citizenship: You must be a citizen of Burundi, Rwanda, South Sudan, Tanzania or Uganda.
+- Nationality/citizenship: You must be a citizen of Burundi, Rwanda, South Sudan, Tanzania, or Uganda.

 - Education/residency: You must have been resident in one or more of the countries listed above, or in Kenya, for at least five of the last ten years.

-- Age: Upon 1 October 2020, you must meet either of the below criteria:
+- Age: Upon October 1, 2021, you must meet either of the below criteria: